-IoT devices have slowly made their way into the manufacturing and transportation industries, giving birth to what we now know as “Industrial IoT (IIoT).”
+IoT devices have slowly made their way into the manufacturing and transportation industries, giving birth to what we now know as “industrial IoT or IIoT.”
 The concept has started to address the technical challenges encountered in the relevant spaces, helping organizations to improve processes and reduce costs.

 However, while IIoT has several benefits, it also comes with tons of security issues.
 As an organization’s cloud network widens, and the number of connected devices per user increases, the likelihood that it could become a data breach victim also rises.